Wednesday, October 30, 2019

 authority or respect - submitting to tradition and authority

-sanctity or purity - how certain foods, actions etc are percieved, based on societal ideas
+sanctity or purity - how certain foods, actions etc. are perceived, based on societal ideas

-liberty - how above affects the domination of one group over another
+liberty - how the above affects the domination of one group over another

 The above are proposed to have evolved through human history especially once hunter/gatherer groups began to have to liaise to form larger groups as the agricultural lifestyle took root.